 Rafinesque’s Big-eared Bat

 Rafinesque’s big-eared bat is also known as the Southeastern big-eared bat.
-They are a species of vesper bat which is native to the United States.
+They are a species of vesper bat native to the United States.

 The name is given by the large ears that characterize this bat.
-They are considered to be medium-sized bats with a length of about 7.5 to 10 centimeters and a weight of 6-13 grams.
+They are considered medium-sized bats with a length of about 7.5 to 10 centimeters and a weight of 6-13 grams.

 The pelage of this bat is mainly gray on the upper side and white on the underside.
 The ears are pinkish-brown.
 According to some sources, the lifespan of this bat is about ten years.

-These bats usually inhabit coastal plains as well as mountainous areas like the Great Smoky Mountains National Park in the United States.
+These bats usually inhabit coastal plains and mountainous areas like the Great Smoky Mountains National Park in the United States.

 They are nocturnal insectivores and locate their prey by echolocation.